simprl/react-ghost/README.md

-# React - Ghost
+# react-ghost

 I hope you like anime :)

-This library like "Ghost in the Shell" but "Ghost in the React Application" - business layer of react application, something like actors or workers in react.
+This library like "Ghost in the Shell" but "Ghost in the React Application" - business layer of the React application.

 Usually we use jsx for UI Components:
 ```jsx